gzweigle/open-hybrid-piano/hardware/releases/sca00/README.md

 Small size, low cost PCB.

-Designers can experiment with different ADC front-ends without having to make a new IPS 2.0 board.
+By modifying this small SCA board, designers can experiment with different ADC front-ends without having to make a new (expensive) IPS 2.0 board.

 Compared to IPS 2.0, the more difficult to solder parts are on the SCA PCB.
 Mistakes are localized to a small, low-cost board.